 “Dear Prime Minister

-I am hugely disappointed that the badger 'cull' went ahead again last year despite such widespread opposition from the public, independent scientists and animal experts.
+I am hugely disappointed that the badger 'cull' is going ahead this year despite such widespread opposition from the public, independent scientists and animal experts.
 It is an animal welfare disaster.
+And worse, it has been extended to even more areas.

-It looks like the go ahead has now been given for the 'cull' to continue in 2015.
-I am especially horrified to learn that, for the first time, badger cubs will be targeted next summer to boost numbers after previous targets have failed.
-The idea of killing baby wild animals to prop up a failing, pointless policy horrifies me - and will horrify many voters.
+I am especially dismayed to learn that, for the first time, badger cubs may be targeted to boost numbers after previous targets have failed.
+The idea of killing baby wild animals to prop up a failing, pointless policy horrifies me - and will horrify many people.

 TB figures are already plummeting and have been vastly overestimated in the past couple of years due to incompetence.
-England is looking increasingly isolated and I am urging you to follow Wales' lead by pursuing a non-lethal, science led approach to fighting TB in cattle.
+I urge you to follow a non-lethal, science led approach to fighting TB in cattle.

 People are becoming increasingly exasperated by Government claims that the 'culls' were a success, when clearly they were utter failures even when judged by your own criteria.
 To top it all, the policy won't even control TB in cattle.